rust-unofficial/too-many-lists/src/second-into-iter.md

 API generally more ergonomic and safe to use and implement, while avoiding redundant checks and logic between `has_next` and `get_next`.
 Nice!

-Sadly, Rust has nothing like a `yield` statement, so we're going to have to implement the logic ourselves.
+Sadly, Rust has nothing like a `yield` statement (yet), so we're going to have to implement the logic ourselves.
 Also, there's actually 3 different kinds of iterator each collection should endeavour to implement: